cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 The instantiated data is visualised using the Digital Twin Visualisation Framework ([DTVF]) version `3.3.4`.
 The configuration file structure (i.e. `data.json`) is based on the [example Mapbox visualisation].

+The visualisation also includes some synthetic network data from CReDo.
+This data is directly gathered from a Geoserver at CMCL and currently includes
+1) Fully operational water and power network (based on 1:20yr flood scenario, i.e., scenario id `3LhiMsWN`)
+2) Partially affected water and power network (based on 1:1000yr flood scenario, i.e., scenario id`TEqUNh39`)

+**Please note**: In case no network data shows up (and is required), it is likely that the resource ID of the data stream from Geoserver as changed (e.g. `3LhiMsWN` in  `http://kg.cmclinnovations.com:3839/geoserver/3LhiMsWN/ows?service=WFS&version=1.0.0&request=GetFeature&typeName=3LhiMsWN%3AWater&outputFormat=application%2Fjson`).
+In this case, please get in touch with Michael or Sean and update the [data.json] with the latest IDs accordingly.

 &nbsp;
 ## Creating the Visualisation